As the memories of summer events and vacations begin to fade, now is a great time to prepare for the colder weather that’s right around the corner.

 - Prune shrubs and trees and remove any dead or unwanted limbs.

-- Mark your driveway, sidewalks and garden beds to help with snow removal with fiberglass rods or stakes.
+- Mark driveways, sidewalks and garden beds with fiberglass stakes to guide snow removal.

 - Consider aerating the lawn to improve nutrient absorption and root growth.